-Creator of Tom Cruise deepfake warns people to "question what they're looking at" online
+Tom Cruise deepfake creator warns people to "question what they're looking at" online

 Launched by visual effects artist Chris Ume, the social media channel has since racked up over 584,000 followers.
 Its five videos have collectively been viewed 1.7 million times.

-In a recent interview with Sky News, Ume explained that he enjoys creating “funny content” but acknowledged the potential harm that deepfakes could pose in the future in terms of news coverage.
+In a recent interview with Sky News, Ume explained that he enjoys creating “funny content” but acknowledges the potential harm that deepfakes could pose in the future in terms of news coverage.

 “The tech is evolving rapidly and will get better and will become more accessible as time goes on,” he said, adding that there will “always” be people who “misuse” the technique.